e271828e/Flight.jl/docs/notes/design/framework_spec.md

    device's own loop; with `should_abort` set it also requests a sim stop, otherwise the sim continues with the device absent (its cell stops filling — the loop is structurally indifferent).
-A crashing device task is caught by the framework wrapper and follows the same path, logged with the device's name.
+A crashing device task is caught by the framework wrapper and follows the same path, logged with the device's name (`DeviceCrash`, Appendix C).
 7. **Loop-side failure** runs (1)–(5) from the catch path — specified in §15.6: the failed boundary is discarded and the previous snapshot promoted to final (FlightCore's `SimulationTermination` catch path was the precedent;